almazkun/effective_python/chapter_3_Functions_item_19-26/README.md

 ```python
 assert foo is bar
 ```
-Not to have this problem we shpuld default to `None` and explain behaviour in docstring:
+Not to have this problem we should default to `None` and explain behavior in docstring:
 ```python
 def decode(data, default=None):
     """Load JSON data from a string.